-The odour shall be determined by one of the following methods.
+The odour shall be determined by the following procedure.

-- a) By sniffing a moderate flow of gaseous oxygen flowing from the container being tested. - b) Odour in liquid is checked by evaporating to dryness 200 ml of liquid in a loosely covered 400-ml beaker or similar container with a fresh filter paper in the bottom.
-The cover is removed at the point of complete evaporation, and the beaker is odour-tested several times until it has warmed to above the freezing point of condensed water on the outside.
+Odour in liquid is checked by evaporating to dryness 200 ml of liquid in a loosely covered 400-ml beaker or similar container with a fresh filter paper in the bottom.
+The cover is removed at the point of complete evaporation and the beaker is odour tested several times until it has warmed to above the freezing point of condensed water on the outside.

-CAUTION - In either of the above procedures, do not place face directly in front of the valve or beaker.
+CAUTION - In the above procedure, do not place face directly in front of the valve or beaker.
 Instead, cup the hand and bring some of the gas being vented toward the nose.

-7.14 Carbon dioxide content
+7.14 Particulate matter content